duke-alibubu/Android_Learning/README.md

 # Android_Learning
+### Basic repo infos
+- AboutMe is a basic Android App that uses simple Linear Layout
+- ColorMyViews is a basic Android App that makes use of Constraint Layout and the Layout Editor.
+- Dice Roller is a basic Android App that has compatible drawable XML resources, and simple Linear Layout from the code editor.
+- TemplateApp is a basic Android App resulting from a template.
 # References
 - https://developer.android.com/index.html
 - https://material.io/ : a conceptual design philosophy that outlines how apps should look and function on mobile devices
-# Basic topics:
+# Basic topics
 ### Basic structure & general settings of an Android Project
-- 'java' folder contains the main code for the app (i.e, the Activity , v..v)
+- 'java' folder contains the main code for the app (i.e the Activity , v..v)
 - 'res' folder holds resources - static contents used in the apps, including images, text strings, screen layouts, styles, and values such as hexadecimal colors or standard dimensions.
 - 'manifests' folder contains files that provide essential info about your app to the Android system. (e.g the AndroidManifest.xml)
 - 'Gradle Scripts': Gradle is a build automation system that describes the app's PROJECT STRUCTURE, CONFIG. & DEPENDENCIES